-For programs offering administration of medication, and for programs offering care to infants and toddlers or moderately ill children, the program's Health Care Consultant (HCC) must visit the program at least once a year.
+For programs offering administration of medication, the program's Health Care Consultant (HCC) must visit the program at least once a year.
+For programs offering care to infants and toddlers or moderately ill children that are not otherwise administering medication, the program's HCC must visit the program at least once every two years.
 This visit will include:

-- · A review of the health care policies and procedures. - · A review of documentation and practice. - An evaluation of the program's ongoing compliance with the Health Care Plan (HCP) and policies annually.
+- A review of the health care policies and procedures. - A review of documentation and practice. - An evaluation of the program's ongoing compliance with the Health Care Plan (HCP) and policies.

 HCP review date HCC Signature

-4 1231 2021 Roseann Boswell, FNP-C
+9 1241 25 Ruseam Boswell, FNP-C, HCC

 1 1

 1 1

 1 1